The bookworm: Amazon Kindle Fire HDX

 Price: $229 (16GB, Wi-Fi only) to $349 (32GB, Wi-Fi/Cellular)

-But Google has quickly made up for lost time, and with the second-generation Nexus 7, released late last summer, it firmly plants its flag as a major tablet player.
+But Google has quickly made up for lost time, and the second-generation Nexus 7 has made it a major tablet player.
 Though the Nexus 7 sports the same 7-inch screen as small tablet competitors such as the HDX and the iPad Mini, its chassis is notably thinner, making it much easier to hold in one hand.

 And it's an impressive, powerful handful.
 The Nexus 7 runs Android, Google's ubiquitous mobile operating system, and features a shimmering, 323-pixel-per-inch screen that delivers eye-popping clarity.
 It's zippy, too, allowing users to toggle seamlessly between apps and tasks.